 Since land snails and slugs cannot swim and drown under water, one can use gutters to create a trench around the beds.

 Of course, old gutters made of copper are also suitable without water as a form of protection against the slugs.

-If one connects a series of gutters to make a continuous ditch that are subsequently filled with water, the plants will be secure.
+If one connects a series of gutters to make a continuous ditch that is subsequently filled with water, the plants will be secure.

 So, before dumping old gutters, one can use them in the garden.

-Matching corners are usually needs for this to work, and these can be bought from any hardware store or ordered online.
+Matching corners are usually needed for this to work, and these can be bought from any hardware store or ordered online.

 In this situation, one should carefully calculate whether the purchase of an original slug fence would be cheaper or more expensive than guttering.